Chuan Fu

 Chinese Cooking in a City That Runs on Italian and Greek

 Winter Park's dining identity is built largely around Park Avenue and its European-leaning restaurants: well-executed Italian at Prato, refined Greek at AVA MediterrAegean, and high-ticket contemporary tasting menus at Soseki and Ômo by Jônt.
 What the city has lacked, historically, is a Chinese kitchen operating at a level that demands outside attention.
+Chuan Fu is a restaurant in Winter Park serving authentic Szechuan Chinese food at the $$ price tier, with Michelin Plate recognition in 2024 and 2025.
 Chuan Fu, on North Orlando Avenue in a low-profile strip mall at 1035 N Orlando Ave #105, changes that accounting.
-Two consecutive Michelin Plate awards, in 2024 and 2025, place it in a peer set that has nothing to do with strip-mall aesthetics and everything to do with what comes out of the kitchen.
+Two consecutive Michelin Plate awards, in 2024 and 2025, place it in a comparable set that has nothing to do with strip-mall aesthetics and everything to do with what comes out of the kitchen.

 The Morning Ritual and the Architecture of Dim Sum